-49 1.1 Model
+37 1.1 Model

-- 50 Business Activity Coordination protocols provide the following flexibility: - A business application may be partitioned into business activity scopes.
+- 38 Business Activity coordination protocols provide the following flexibility: - A business application may be partitioned into business activity scopes.
 A business activity scope is a business task consisting of a general-purpose computation carried out as a bounded set of operations on a collection of Web services that require a mutually agreed outcome.
 There may be any number of hierarchical nesting levels.
+Nested scopes:

-Nested scopes: - Allow a business application to select which child tasks are included in the overall outcome processing.
-For example, a business application might solicit an estimate from a number of suppliers and choose a quote or bid based on lowest-cost. - Allow a business application to catch an exception thrown by a child task, apply an exception handler, and continue processing even if something goes wrong.
-When a child completes its work, it may be associated with a compensation that is registered with the parent activity. - A participant task within a business activity may specify that it is leaving a business activity.
-This provides the ability to exit a business activity and allows business programs to delegate processing to other scopes.
-In contrast to atomic transactions, the participant list is dynamic and a participant may exit the protocol at any time without waiting for the outcome of the protocol. - It allows a participant task within a business activity to specify its outcome directly without waiting for solicitation.
-Such a feature is generally useful when a task fails so that the notification can be used by a business activity exception handler to modify the goals and drive processing in a timely manner. - It allows participants in a coordinated business activity to perform "tentative" operations as a normal part of the activity.
-The result of such "tentative" operations may become visible before the activity is complete and may require business logic to run in the event that the operation needs to be compensated.
-Such a feature is critical when the joint work of a business activity requires many operations performed by independent services over a long period of time.
+43 Allow a business application to select which child tasks are included in the overall outcome 44 processing.
+For example, a business application might solicit an estimate from a number of 45 suppliers and choose a quote or bid based on lowest-cost.
+46 Allow a business application to catch an exception thrown by a child task, apply an exception 47 handler, and continue processing even if something goes wrong.
+When a child completes its work, it may be associated with a compensation that is registered with the parent activity.
+48 49 A participant task within a business activity may specify that it is leaving a business activity.
+This • provides the ability to exit a business activity and allows business programs to delegate 50 processing to other scopes.
+The participant list is dynamic and a participant may exit the protocol 51 at any time without waiting for the outcome of the protocol.
+52 53 The Business Activity coordination protocols allow a participant task within a business activity to • specify its outcome directly without waiting for solicitation.
+Such a feature is generally useful when 54 A task fails so that the notification can be used by a business activity exception handler to modify 55 • the goals and drive processing in a timely manner.
+56 57 The Business Activity coordination protocols allow participants in a coordinated business activity • 58 to perform "tentative" operations as a normal part of the activity.
+The result of such "tentative" operations may become visible before the activity is complete and may require business logic to 59 run in the event that the operation needs to be compensated.
+Such a feature is critical when the 60 61 joint work of a business activity requires many operations performed by independent services 62 over a long period of time.

-73 1.2 Composable Architecture
+63 1.2 Composable Architecture

 By using the XML [XML],SOAP [SOAP 1.1] [SOAP 1.2] and WSDL [WSDL] extensibility model, SOAPbased and WSDL-based specifications are designed to work together to define a rich Web services environment.
 As such, WS-BusinessActivity by itself does not define all features required for a complete solution.
-WS-BusinessActivity is a building block used with other specifications of Web services (e.g., WS-Coordination, WS-Security) and application-specific protocols that are able to accommodate a wide variety of coordination protocols related to the coordination actions of distributed applications.
+WS-BusinessActivity is a building block used with other specifications of Web services (e.g., WS-Coordination [WSCOOR], WS-Security [WSSec]) and application-specific protocols that are able to accommodate a wide variety of coordination protocols related to the coordination actions of distributed applications.

-81 1.3 Terminology
+71 1.3 Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].[RFC2119][RFC2119]
+72 The uppercase key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",

+"SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC2119 [RFC2119].